rhysstever/Eona/Continents/Ezavriel.md

 Ezavriel ("EH-ZAV-REE-UL") is a large, warm-climate continent, located in the northern hemisphere of [[Eona (World)]].
 It has two major two halves, connected by a single, central isthmus.

 ## History
-[[Timeline of Ezavriel]] outlines major events on the continent of Ezavriel.
+The [[Timeline of Ezavriel]] outlines major events of the continent.

 ## Nations
 Five nations occupy the continent of Ezavriel: [[Baohua]], [[Kandallo]], the [[Opirian Alliance]], the [[Wayward Coast]], and the [[Yhorian Empire]].
 Each one controls a different territory, utilizing its unique resources to grow and thrive.